 Entering college behind in core areas such as math, reading, or writing can delay a student’s progress.
 It may mean the student is required to take remedial courses or they may fail and need to repeat courses.
 Even for students who are performing at “college level,” if they have not completed some college requirements in high school it can make it tough for them to finish on time.
 If 80% of entering engineering majors have already had some calculus in high school, it can place a student behind the curve to have to catch up.

 Working Too Many Hours

-Some students have unrealistic expectations about how many hours they can work at a job and still do well in school.
+While students who work generally earn better grades in college some students have unrealistic expectations about how many hours they can work at a job and still do well in school.
 Sometimes this situation comes about due to poor college choice.
 Directly enrolling into a four year college may not be a realistic plan given some students’ financial circumstances.
 Lower cost options such as community college or going to college part time may make more sense.

 Too often students are working excessive hours in order to support a car they really can’t afford or a lifestyle that should be scaled back.
 Working during college isn’t necessarily bad.
 In fact, there is research that suggests students who work about 10 hours a week may actually get better grades than students who do not work.
 But clearly there is a tipping point where working too many hours can affect student’s grades and progress toward graduation.

 Number of Credit Hours per Semester